Pakistan says it is on the road to major change, but few are fully persuaded

 During the trip, the journalists were taken to an impressively modern-looking army school complex and, separately, a rehabilitation center for teenagers showing militant tendencies.
 Those were both in the Swat Valley, which was overrun by the Taliban and other militant groups only 11 years ago.

 The image of unity, though, was shaken only a few days after the trip when Khan announced a major reshuffle of his cabinet, including the replacement of his finance minister Asad Umar, who had been at the helm of the IMF talks, and the appointment of retired Brigadier Ijaz Shah as Pakistan’s new interior minister.
-Shah, a former spy chief and close ally of the country’s last military ruler, has long been accused of deep ties to militant groups. [nL3N2211K0]
+Shah, a former spy chief and close ally of the country’s last military ruler, has long been accused of deep ties to militant groups.

 Given such moves, it isn’t difficult to find specialists in Pakistan policy who still believe that the army pulls the strings.
 A senior security source in Pakistan told Reuters the government was taking “no serious action” against anti-India militant groups.